DigitalPublishingToolkit/TOD56/md/07chapter5.md

 <br/>

+#### Edward’s Trash Bin
-08\. *Edward’s Trash Bin* – Tra Nguyen – Readymades, Found object, removed camera and microphone, dimensions: 2 × 3 cm, Première: Crack, Artus Studio, Budapest, Hungary, 2022.
+*Readymades, Found object, removed camera and microphone, dimensions: 2 × 3 cm, Première: Crack, Artus Studio, Budapest, Hungary, 2022.*

 Edward Joseph Snowden (1983) is an American former computer intelligence consultant and president of the Freedom of Press Foundation, who as a